Revealing Clothes, Offensive Tattoos May Now Get You Kicked Off This Airline's Flights

 The changes, outlined in section 4.3 of the contract, could prevent a flyer from boarding or forcing that person to leave a plane for not following the policy.
 Passengers removed for violating these rules will not be eligible for a refund.

 According to the policy, passengers who are barefoot, inadequately clothed, or displaying exposed private areas—including through see-through clothing—may be denied boarding.
-Offensive tattoos also fall under these guidelines.
+Offensive tattoos also fall under the dress code.

 A traveler can also be blocked from flying if they have "an offensive odor unless caused by a qualified disability."